BD2KGenomics/protect/MANUAL.md

 #Setting up a config file

 The config file contains all the relevant information required for a run.
-The file is written in the [YAML format](http://www.yaml.org/start.html) and is relatively simple to fill in.
+The file is written in the [YAML format](http://www.yaml.org/start.html) and should be relatively simple to fill in.
 The file is split into a number of element groups that describe the important flags passed to different tools in the pipeline, and the information on the input samples.
 All elements before a `:` are keys in the dictionary read into ProTECT and should **NOT** be modified.
 Only values to the right of the `:`